-A mainstay of the Chinese breakfast circuit, traditional congee can be a little underwhelming for some western palates.
-However, when supercharged with garlic, chilli and shiitake mushrooms, this humble rice soup transforms into a colourful and comforting dinner with a personality of its own.
+A mainstay of the Chinese breakfast circuit, this congee is supercharged with garlic, chilli and shiitake mushrooms, making it a colourful and comforting dinner with a personality of its own.

 - 100 g fresh shiitake mushrooms

 - 1½ tbsp vegetable oil

 - 2 cloves garlic, finely sliced

 - 1 litre (4 cups) hot vegetable stock